3MFConsortium/spec_production/3MF Production Extension.md

 When several alternative representations are available, including the one in the root model, the consumer MAY decide which representation to choose from the ones that has rights.
 A consumer MAY select a fullres resolution over a lowres or obfuscated.
 And a printer might reject to print a lowres model.

-The producer MUST generate a 3MF file with no ambiguity for the consumer.
-When there is ambiguity, for example two fullres models available for a consumer, the consumer MAY decide which one to select, and the producer MAY not infer which one.
+The producer SHOULD generate a 3MF file with no ambiguity for the consumer.
+When there is ambiguity, for example two fullres models available for a consumer, the consumer MUST decide which one to select based on the priority order defined by the direct order in the \<alternative> element sequence.

 ### 4.2.2.1 Alternative